Share this article

 The rapid adoption of AI has driven innovation and opportunities for growth — and with it, new risks for the companies that manage the data that power these technologies.
 These companies have not had a way to demonstrate trust to their customers and show that they are deploying AI securely and safely.
 Achieving ISO 42001 compliance helps to demonstrate this trust through a third-party verifiable way and opens the doors to time-savings, more deals, and expedited sales processes.
 The above checklist simplifies the process of becoming ISO 42001 compliant by leveraging the power of Vanta's continuous compliance software.
 Request a demo today to learn more about how Vanta can help you streamline the path to ISO 42001.

-Develop a roadmap for successful implementation of an ISMS and ISO 27001 certification
+Develop a roadmap for your ISMS implementation and ISO 27001 certification

 Implement Plan, Do, Check, Act (PDCA) process to recognize challenges and identify gaps for remediation

-Consider ISO 27001 certification costs relative to org size and number of employees
+Consider the costs of ISO 27001 certification relative to your organization’s size and number of employees.

-Set the scope of your organization’s ISMS
+Determine the scope of your organization’s ISMS

-Decide which business areas are covered by the ISMS and which are out of scope
+Decide which business areas are covered by your ISMS and which ones are out of scope

-Consider additional security controls for business processes that are required to pass ISMS-protected information across the trust boundary
+Consider additional security controls for processes that are required to pass ISMS-protected information across the trust boundary.

-Establish an ISMS governing body
+Establish an ISMS team and assign roles

-Build a governance team with management oversight
+Build a governance team with management oversight.

-Incorporate key members of top management, e.g. senior leadership and executive management with responsibility for strategy and resource allocation
+Incorporate key members of top management (senior leadership and executive management) and assign responsibility for strategy and resource allocation.

 Conduct an inventory of information assets